-- Dispose of your headset and/or the Clicker properly.
-Do not dispose of the headset or Clicker in a fire or incinerator, as the battery may explode when overheated.
-Dispose of separately from household waste. - Please comply with the local laws and regulations on the disposal of electrical and electronic equipment to dispose of this product and its general purpose equipment.
+• Dispose of your headset properly.
+Do not dispose of the headset in a fire or incinerator, as the battery may explode when overheated.
+Dispose of separately from household waste.

+• Please comply with the local laws and regulations on the disposal of electrical and electronic equipment to dispose of this product and its general purpose equipment.